 There are also children who strongly identify with another gender from a very young age or those that begin experiencing distress in early puberty as they became intensely aware of the development of secondary sexual characteristics.

-For example, parents will say that from a very early age their child never behaved as a stereotypical boy or wore boy’s clothing, that they wanted to be called a girl’s name and insisted on being referred to with she/her pronouns.
+For example, parents may say that from a very early age their child never behaved as a stereotypical boy or wore boy’s clothing, that they wanted to be called a girl’s name and insisted on being referred to with she/her pronouns.
 In older adolescents, some have never had the opportunity to express these feelings as a child.

 Children and young people who socially transition (adopt names, hairstyles and clothing that align with their identified gender) can experience external sources of distress such as rejection by friends or family, bullying, transphobia, messages of shame from public figures that contribute to depressive or anxiety symptoms, self-harm or suicidal ideation.
 Parents and siblings are the most important people in buffering the impacts of these stressors and much of the work of gender services involves supporting parents to understand their child, providing evidence-based information and explaining the options available to optimise their child’s life-long wellbeing.